su77ungr/CASALIOY/README.md

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `LlamaCppEmbeddings`.
 It then stores the result in a local vector database using `Qdrant` vector store.
   <br>
     <img height="100" src="https://github.com/qdrant/qdrant/raw/master/docs/logo.svg" alt="Qdrant">
-- `privateGPT.py` uses a local LLM based on `GPT4All-J` to understand questions and create answers.
-The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
+- `startLLM.py` uses a local LLM based on `GPT4All-J` or (optional your custom LLM that is llamacpp compatible [see](# Custom LLM) The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.

   <p align="center">